coop152/obsidian-vaults/Year 3/Second Semester/Chip Multiprocessors/OS Support for Multithreading.md

 }
 ```
 This sets up the arguments and runs the desired function, exiting the thread when it returns.
-# Locks in the kernel
+# Locking and the kernel
 Under the hood, lock access primitives such as `pthread_mutex_lock` are implemented in the kernel.
 This is for good reason; the kernel is the entity with the ability to put threads to sleep and wake them up.
 ![](Pasted%20image%2020240305145531.png)
 Historically, each lock operation (even take and release) required a system call, for example with System V semaphores.
 However, these user/kernel world switches are **expensive** and the overhead is not negligible.
 It can seriously impact performance, especially in scenarios where a lock isn't contended: